 How selective TV viewing can help your child to get to the top of the class

-Recent research from Ofcom has found that children tend to be more in control than ever when it comes to choosing what they watch on television and on screens.
-And the ever-growing number of screens per household is making it more and more challenging to control screen-time.
+Research from Ofcom has found that children tend to be more in control than ever when it comes to choosing what they watch on television and on screens.
+And the ever-growing number of screens per household is making it harder to control screen-time.

-I feel like a 45 year old dinosaur when I say that I remember the days of watching TV with the family when there were only three channels - and one screen.
+I am old enough to remember the days of watching TV with the family when there were only three channels - and one screen.
 If someone wanted to watch Dad’s Army, then we watched Dad’s Army.
 There wasn’t really a choice.
 On Thursdays we watched Top of the Pops at 7pm followed by Tomorrow’s World.
 And then years later - I was on Tomorrow’s World!
 Who would have thought that might happen?!
 (Obviously, Top of the Pops wasn't meant to be...)

 We no longer turn on and tune in to watch a specific programme at a specific time because technology has made it possible to watch whatever we want whenever we want to.
 And the discussion about whether or not to watch TV revolves around the idea that it might be harmful to our children.

 Television has been used to explain away many of the ills in society: violent behaviour, obesity, attention span and so on.
 I believe that it depends on what you watch, where you watch and how much you watch.
 I encourage you to research what's out there, and then select appropriate viewing for your child, things you think he or she might like.
-Screen time should be monitored carefully, and it’s a good idea to have a ready made list of alternatives, particularly if your child has the tendency to choose something that you know is probably not a great choice.
+Screen time should be monitored carefully, and it’s a good idea to have a ready made list of TV suggestions, particularly if your child has the tendency to choose something that you know is probably not a great choice.
 I'd also suggest you watch with your children: spend some time together and talk about what you've seen.

 This week, the 7 gems of wisdom are to be found inside my extensive DVD collection (can you believe I still own DVDs?!).
 I have so many I can't even begin to count them.
-(That's hyperbole by the way ... a literary technique your child should know... page 44 of Revision Fun for Clever Kids.)
+(That's hyperbole by the way ... a literary technique your child should learn to spot ... page 44 of Revision Fun for Clever Kids.)

 This is your chance to sneak in some stealth education.
-Their general knowledge will improve, they will feel like they are relaxing … but really - fingers crossed - they will be LEARNING!!!!
+Their general knowledge will improve and they might even feel as if they are relaxing … but really - fingers crossed - they will be LEARNING!!!!